University Policy Number 1302

 The location of all wireless access points and the name of the Point of Contact (POC) for each must be registered with the ITS Network Engineering and Technology department.
 This may be accomplished by sending e-mail to firstname.lastname@example.org.

 Students are not permitted to connect wireless access points to the campus network unless they are working under the direction of a University department or officially recognized campus organization.
 Wireless access points may not be connected to the student residential network.

 Public Access Points

-Responsibility for deploying wireless access points that are intended for use by the general University community resides with the Information Technology Unit.
+Responsibility for deploying wireless access points that are intended for use by the general University community resides with Information Technology Services.
 Other University colleges, departments, or divisions may install wireless access points for use by defined groups within their organization or building, but must follow the registration and security requirements noted herein.

 Wireless networking technology uses unlicensed frequency bands to create small local area network cells.
 Since unrelated devices such as cordless telephones, wireless audio speakers, and even microwave ovens may also use these same frequency bands, the potential for disruption of service exists when multiple devices are placed in close proximity to one another.
 Interference or disruption of other authorized communications that result from the intentional or incidental misuse or misapplication of wireless network radio frequency spectrum is prohibited.

 In the event that a wireless device interferes with other equipment, ITS Network Engineering and Technology and the ITS Project Management Office will work with the affected departments to resolve the interference.
 The arbiter, in case of conflict, is the Vice President for Information Technology.